thedxt/WP-Docker/README.md

 # Docker

 # DXT-Wordpress
-This will create a mariadb container while also creating a container for WordPress
+This will create a mariadb container while also creating a container for WordPress using docker-compose and .env

 use .env to define the variables
 ### Variables